-Congratulations on you new position!
-To ensure a smooth transition into working at Arkansas State you should take the following required action steps.
+Congratulations on your new position!
+To ensure a more smooth transition into working at Arkansas State University, you should follow the required action steps.
 In some cases, completion of some of these tasks is required before you can start working!
 If you have questions, check with your immediate supervisor, your human resources representative or group, and/or your department administrator.

 New Employee Online Benefits Orientation

 All employees hired into regular full time positions are required to complete the University's New Employee Orientation Program.
 It is highly recommended that you complete the orientation in the time frames provided.
-The University's New Employee Orientation includes a little history and background of the University, our mission and roles in the educational community, some basic fundamentals of what an employee needs to know, and how best to succeed at Arkansas State University.
+The University's New Employee Orientation includes a background and historical information of the University, our mission and roles in the educational community, some basic fundamentals of what an employee needs to know, and how best to succeed at Arkansas State University - Jonesboro.

 The Department of Human Resources along with the Payroll and Benefits Offices have transitioned to a new online Employee Benefits program and format, which can be completed from your own desktop.
 Please take your time and complete the required process.
 If you have any questions or difficult, please do not hesitate to contact us.

 All employees are asked to view our narrated online orientation, which covers important information about the working at ASU.